KidBougie/projects/README.md

 # projects
-the Rock and Roll Militia is a text based choose your own destiny game created in ruby
+the Rock and Roll Mothership is a text based choose your own destiny game created in ruby